-Pegasus: SC issues notice to Centre, West Bengal over plea challenging setting up of inquiry panel
+Pegasus: SC issues notice to Centre, West Bengal over plea challenging state’s inquiry panel

 The court said it will hear the plea along with other petitions pertaining to the surveillance allegations.

 Solicitor General Tushar Mehta told the court that he was willing to assist it in the case, Bar and Bench reported.
-He added that the setting up of such a committee was unconstitutional in his prima facie opinion.
+He added that such a committee was unconstitutional in his opinion.

 The court will hear the matter next on August 25.